Archive-WP/WattpadAPIDocumentation/API_Endpoints/Wallet.md

 `https://www.wattpad.com/v5/users/{literally anything}/wallet`

-**This endpoint is really weird, the requests from https://wattpad.com will always use your username, but you can put literally any string in place of your username and it will still return *your* wallet info**
+**This endpoint is weird, the requests from https://wattpad.com will always use your username, but you can put literally any string in place of your username and it will still return *your* wallet info**

 ### Fields: